 I am proficient in, and use all of the below software daily, to complete a wide variety of tasks:

 In my spare time I love being creative with friends and family, playing and recording music, filming videos, playing video games, driving around the outdoors in my Jeep, camping, hiking and riding my bike.
-I'm extremely fortunate to have a gorgeous wife, 3 children, a dog and a ferret, who all support the heck out my weirdnesses.
+I'm extremely fortunate to have a gorgeous wife, 3 children, a dog, a cat and a ferret, who all support the heck out my weirdnesses.
 I'm a nerd at heart and love all things pop culture, such as music, movies, tv, books and comic books.
 I can often be found using lyrics or movie quotes as a form of communication, but I would never do that on my personal website.

 Front end web design and development is where I spend most of my time.
 I’ve been working as a front end designer, for Credit One Bank, for over 11 years.
 This encompasses prototyping, wireframing, all HTML, CSS, JS and jQuery for our production site, landing pages, microsites and email campaigns.
 I design all of our pages to be fully resposive, with a heavy push towards mobile-first.
 I am highly proficient in HTML5, CSS3, JS and jQuery which offer an endless array of creative output, and coupled with a good front end framework, such as Zurb’s Foundation or Bootstrap, the sky is the limit.

 Sure, I get it.
 It's fun to rush straight to coding or designing in Photoshop, but before any of that happens it’s key to have a solid understand of the wants and needs of the customer.
 This is why it’s paramount to have a solid understanding of good user interface design coupled with a good user experience.
 Sure, I can make things fly in, rotate, and animate to my hearts content, but is that really what the customer wants to see?
 This is why it is crucial to think though, mock up, and wireframe out all your designs to ensure the customer journey works, good design is nothing if the intended user can’t understand how to use it.